Infrastructurelinuxnvidiajetsonembeddededge-aibenchmarkingtensorrtpytorchonnx

 Optional NVMe setup

-NVMe storage is strongly recommended for model files, Docker images, and benchmark datasets.
+NVMe storage is strongly recommended for model files, engine files, benchmark datasets, and raw result directories.

 Check the drive: